SitecorePowerShell/Book/contributor-guide.md

 # Contributor Guide

 The following guide should provide you with enough information to setup a development environment configured to contribute to SPE.
 We'll begin with a single installation of Sitecore 8+.
+Adam wrote an [article][1] (a little out of date) that goes into great detail about the installation steps.

 The solution is upgraded to Visual Studio 2015.